 Over one-third of the Earth’s landscape is covered by deserts, and only 20% of it is covered by sand.
 The remaining 80% of deserts might be made up of rocks and pebbles, desert soil, oases, and even ice and snow (such as in Antarctica).
 All deserts have one feature in common, however, and that is that very low precipitation and relatively infinitesimal amounts of surface water are seen.
 As a result, deserts claim quite a few lives each year by dehydration.
 Many hikers who lose their way, travelers with car breakdowns in the midst of a desert road, and those who are not properly prepared for a desert trip often lose their lives to dehydration in the desert.
 Heat cramps and heat strokes also claim many lives.
-Deserts are also full of poisonous creatures in the form of snakes like rattlesnakes, Horned Desert vipers, Inland taipans, and sidewinders.
+Deserts are also full of venomous creatures in the form of snakes like rattlesnakes, Horned Desert vipers, Inland taipans, and sidewinders.
 Deserts are also home to lizards like Gila monster and Mexican bearded lizards, venomous scorpions, deadly spiders, and other potentially harmful animals.
 Bites from some of these animals can kill an adult human being in a matter of a few seconds.
 All of the above causes claim only a few lives, however, usually doing so in singular incidents.
 However, there is a much more lethal danger awaiting in the desert than all the above mentioned causes, and those are the dangers posed by quicksands, sand storms, and flash floods.

 Quicksands occur in areas where the desert sand is saturated with water, thereby creating a semi-liquid state of water which often pulls people down into its lethal depths.
 It is, however, possible to escape from quicksands by staying calm instead of panicking, and following certain special tactics that will aid an escape from these death traps.
 Forcing oneself out when trapped in quicksand only creates further trouble, consequently pulling a person down further into its clutches.